 This is an important question and you must answer this question based on your employment start date.

-e.g: If your job contract has a joining date of 01-March-2021, then you can say that you are traveling on 27th of February 2021 and will join office on 1st March 2021.
+e.g.: If your job contract has a joining date of 01-March-2024, then you can say that you are traveling on the 27th of February 2024 and will join the office on the 1st of March 2024.

-There are few things to consider while answering this question:
+There are a few things to consider while answering this question:

 - If you have already booked a flight, just stick to the date mentioned on the ticket.

 - Your travel insurance should be effective from or before the date of travel.

 - The travel date should be 1-2 days before the joining date mentioned on the job contract.

 These were the major questions that I faced when I was being interviewed back in 2019.